Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Methodological background

-where the sample version of the last equation corresponds to the standard inverse probability weighting (IPW) estimator of the ATE.
-For a treatment effect estimator be unbiased, the expectations $\mu_0(\bm{x})$ and $\mu_1(\bm{x})$ need to be balanced between the treated and control populations and to the target population.
-IPW balance all functions of $\bm{x}$ in this way such that the following equations hold,

 for any function $b(\bm{x})$, which we reference as three-way balance \citep{chan_globally_2016}.
 Thus, IPW satisfy three-way balance of both $\mu_0(\bm{x})$ and $\mu_1(\bm{x})$, regardless of their true forms.
 Specifically, Equation \eqref{eq:bal_pop} balances the weighted treated and control group expectations of $b(\bm{x})$ to the population expectation of $b(\bm{x})$ and Equation \eqref{eq:bal3} balances the weighted treated and control group expectations of $b(\bm{x})$ to each other.
-Thus, Equation \eqref{eq:bal_pop} and \eqref{eq:bal3} serve different purposes; while Equation \eqref{eq:bal_pop} implies Equation \eqref{eq:bal3}, Equation \eqref{eq:bal_pop} primarily serves to balance $b(\bm{x})$ in the treated and control groups to $b(\bm{x})$ to the estimand target population.
-In contrast, Equation \eqref{eq:bal3} only ensures that $b(\bm{x})$ is balanced between treated and control groups.
-When only Equation \eqref{eq:bal3} holds, the corresponding treatment effect estimator will be consistent for a modified target population and causal estimand but could not be consistent for the ATE.
+Thus, Equation \eqref{eq:bal_pop} and \eqref{eq:bal3} serve different purposes; while Equation \eqref{eq:bal_pop} implies Equation \eqref{eq:bal3}, Equation \eqref{eq:bal_pop} primarily serves to balance the treated and control groups to the estimand target population.
+When only Equation \eqref{eq:bal3} holds, $b(\bm{x})$ may be balanced to modified target population that corresponds not to the ATE, but to some other causal estimand.